nbonamy/rag-youtube/README.md

 You can change some defaults by creating a `rag-youtube.conf` file in the base folder.
 A good way to start is to copy `rag-youtube.sample.conf`: it contains all optios commented out with default values specified.
 Feel free to play with them!

 For the embeddings model, default is to use a [HuggingFace Sentence Transformers models](https://www.sbert.net/docs/pretrained_models.html).
+Just specify the name of the model in the configuration file (key is `model` in `Embeddings` section).

-You can specify `ollama` to use Ollama embeddings or `openai:xxxx` to use a [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
+You can specify `ollama` to use Ollama embeddings.
+This will use the embeddings of the default Ollama model (as specified in the configuration).

+You can also use [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
+Specify `openai:xxx` where `xxx` is the model name.
 Don't forget to setup your OpenAI API key in the Configuration file for this.

+You can also use [Nomic](https://www.nomic.ai) embeddings.
+Specify `nomic:xxx` where `xxx` is the model name.
+If you do not specify a model name (`nomic:`), it defaults to [`nomic-embed-text-v1`](https://blog.nomic.ai/posts/nomic-embed-text-v1).
+Make sure your nomic account is setup correctly by typing `nomic login` on the command line and following the instructions.

 For enumerated options, acceptables values are:
 - `llm`: `ollama`, `openai`